 1. Control is made up.

 Two different people can be in the same situation and have two very different reactions.

-For example, two of our friends experience “backseat” drivers totally differenty.
+For example, two of our friends experience “backseat” drivers totally differently.

 One takes offence to suggestions about which route to take or when to change lanes.

-He takes it as criticism and that it’s a judgement about his driving.
+He takes it as criticism and that it’s a judgment about his driving.
 So there’s an argument.

 The other friend doesn’t take offence to driving suggestions and sometimes takes them, sometimes not.
 He isn’t bothered by the “backseat” driving because he doesn’t take it as criticism.

 There is no argument.